natty98/Scrabble-Project/README.md

 - List them out for the player to see(e.g FIR, FIRST, FAD,FITS, FIT etc.)(modification for the addition of scores as well)
 - Player then chooses which words to use from the ptions that they want to use.
 THE END.

+What is needed:
+- Values for each letter